 - (Multi-)functionalization of materials (e.g. biodegradability, integration of functions into structure materials)

 left to right: Prof. Norbert Huber, Prof. Wolfgang Kaysser, Kristin Alheit, Dr. Dorothee Stapelfeldt, Prof. Garabed Antranikian, Prof. Gerold Schneider.
 Photo: TUHH/Tom Roeler

-On February 11, 2015, the Hamburg University of Technology and the Helmholtz-Zentrum Geesthacht were joined by representatives of politics in launching the new research network “Centre for Advanced Materials”.
-“The new Centre for Advanced Materials is a consistent enhancement of the intense materials science collaboration between the Hamburg University of Technology and the Helmholtz-Zentrum.
+On February 11, 2015, the Hamburg University of Technology and the Helmholtz-Zentrum Hereon were joined by representatives of politics in launching the new research network “Centre for Advanced Materials”.
+“The new Centre for Advanced Materials is a consistent enhancement of the intense materials science collaboration between the Hamburg University of Technology and the Helmholtz-Zentrum Hereon.
 At the same time, it is exemplary of strategic science advancement across borders.”, said Dr. Dorothee Stapelfeldt, Hamburg’s Science Senator.
-Science Minister of Schleswig-Holstein, Kristin Alheit, underlined: “The new research network adds to the increase in scientific excellence of the Helmholtz-Zentrum and the University of Technology.
+Science Minister of Schleswig-Holstein, Kristin Alheit, underlined: “The new research network adds to the increase in scientific excellence of the Helmholtz-Zentrum Hereon and the University of Technology.
 It showcases the good collaboration in research and science between Hamburg and Schleswig-Holstein.”